jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ### Control over gemset

-- **Jekyll version** --- Instead of using the currently enabled version (`3.8.5`), you can use any version of Jekyll you want.
-For example `4.0.0` or point directly to the repository.
+- **Jekyll version** --- Instead of using the currently enabled version at `3.8.5`, you can use any version of Jekyll you want.
+For example `4.0.0`, or point directly to the repository.
 - **Plugins** --- You can use any Jekyll plugins irrespective of them being on the [supported versions][ghp-whitelist] list, even `*.rb` files placed in the `_plugins` directory of your site.